-- 16.1 No person shall place, store or maintain gas or propane cylinders on porches, breezeways or balconies of multi-story / multi-unit buildings. - 16.2 No person shall store or use any charcoal, gas or wood fired heaters, grills, barbecues, or smokers on porches, balconies, or breezeway of any multi-unit, multi-story buildings. - 16.3 No person shall store or use any other heat producing device or appliance which is determined by the AHJ to be unsafe due to its application or use. - 16.4 Penalty, see Section 22.
+- 16.1 No person shall place, store, or maintain gas or propane cylinders on porches, breezeways, or balconies of multi-story / multi-unit buildings. - 16.2 No person shall store or use any charcoal, gas or wood fired heaters, grills, barbecues, or smokers on porches, balconies, or breezeway of any multi-unit, multi-story buildings. - 16.3 No person shall store or use any other heat producing device, appliance, gas or compressed gas which is determined by the AHJ to be unsafe due to its application, storage, or use within porches, balconies, or breezeway of any multi-unit, multi-story buildings. - 16.4 Penalty, see Section 22.